strapi/rfcs/rfcs/002-template.md

 # Motivation
 The main motive of this proposal , its to allow our leads to communicate with any third party provider starting with ADF

-# Detailed design

-Describe the proposal in details:

-- Explaining the design so that someone who knows Kanvas can understand and someone who works on it can implement the proposal.
-- Think about edge-cases and include examples.

 # Tradeoffs